felixzsh/felixzsh.github.io/home/felixzsh/projects/games/dungeon-firstborn.md

 *   [Gameplay Screenshot Placeholder]

-For more details, visit the itch.io page: [Link to itch.io page] (Please provide the actual link to your itch.io page for Dungeon Firstborn)
+For more details, visit the itch.io page: [Link to itch.io](https://fezro.itch.io/dungeon-firstborn)